 But God, the maker of heaven and earth, all that is seen and unseen, isn’t like us.
 He is separate and distinct from the world He created and filled with time, space and matter.
 God is timeless and immaterial.
 God’s measure of time is much different than ours.
 A day to God is like a thousand years, and thousand years is like a day.
 (See Psalm 90:4 and 2 Peter 3:8)

-God’s perspective is greater than ours, like the difference between a created being on relatively tiny planet, orbiting a relatively small star in a relatively ordinary solar system and a Creator of an utterly immense and perpetually expanding universe.
-Such a God can also see the beginning from the end, though we can’t fathom it (as the writer of Ecclesiastes suggests).
+I don’t know exactly what God would say to that, except that God’s perspective is greater than ours.
+We are created beings on relatively tiny planet, orbiting a relatively small star in a relatively ordinary solar system.
+God is the Creator of an utterly immense and perpetually expanding universe.
+Such a God can also see the beginning from the end, though we can’t fathom it (as the writer of Ecclesiastes says).

 In God’s timing and for God’s purposes, the answer to our longings, that He placed in our hearts, is, was and always will be present.
-He just introduced that answer into the world as we experience it at a particular time and place.
-But, it was just the right time and place:
+He just introduced that answer into the world as we experience it at a particular time and place, and it was just the right time and place:

 “But when the fullness of time had come, God sent forth his Son, born of woman, born under the law, to redeem those who were under the law, so that we might receive adoption as sons.”
 Galatians 4:4-5

-God emptied Himself of His privilege and station to inhabit a finite body and live among us (Philippians 2:5-8), fulfilling all that the prophets and writers (who were inspired by God) “saw” and foretold.
-He provided the ultimate fulfillment of our desires that David expressed for mercy, forgiveness of sins and the cleansing of our consciences, through Jesus, who sacrificed Himself for us, to usher us into a relationship with Himself that we long for – that He created us for.
+God emptied Himself of His privilege and status (as the Creator of all things) to inhabit a finite body and live among us (Philippians 2:5-8), fulfilling all that the prophets and writers (who were inspired by God) “saw” and foretold.
+He provided the ultimate fulfillment of our desires that David expressed: mercy, forgiveness of sins and the cleansing of our consciences, through Jesus, who sacrificed Himself for us, to usher us into a relationship with Himself that we long for – that He created us for.

 “And because you are sons, God has sent the Spirit of his Son into our hearts, crying, ‘Abba!
 Father!’
 So you are no longer a slave, but a son, and if a son, then an heir through God.”
 Galatians 4:6-7